foxBMS/foxbms-setup/README.md

-﻿# foxBMS
+# foxBMS

-foxBMS is a free, open and flexible development environment for the design of battery management systems.
-It is the first universal BMS development environment.
+foxBMS is a free, open and flexible development environment to design battery management systems.
+It is the first modular open source BMS development platform.

 ## foxBMS Project Setup
 The foxBMS project consists of several repositories.